yogesh1612/ML_Algos_for_Classification/overview.md

-Once your model is trained, You may find training results & corresponding plots in RF Results, RF Plots and Variable Importance Tabs.
+Once your model is trained, You may find training report & plots in Model Results and Plot Tabs respectively.

 ------